AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_presence.md

 ```

-## Retrieve the presence statuses of multiple users
+## Retrieve the presence status of multiple users

-Retrieves the presence statuses of multiple users.
+Retrieves the presence status of multiple users.

 For each App Key, the call frequency limit of this method is 50 per second.